swatips1/data_lake_spark/README.md

 To run:
 The ETL process is quite simple to execute:
+To run on EMR:
-1) Launch a Redshit cluster in the same region as the S3 bucket.
+1) Launch a EMR in the same region as the S3 bucket.
 Make sure the IAM user and security group is propery configured and linked to the cluster.
+2) Make sure the EMR is correctly configured for SSH and Firefox connectivity.
-2) Make sure all parameters in dl.cfg are configured with valid information.
+3) Make sure all parameters in dl.cfg are configured with valid information.
+4) Make sure you are reading and writing from the correct S3 buckets and that they reside in the same region.
+5) Upload relevant files into the cluster and run the process.

+To run locally:
+1) Make sure the EMR is correctly configured for SSH and Firefox connectivity.
+2) Make sure you are reading and writing from the correct S3 buckets and that they reside in the same region.
 3) Run test.ipynb
     NOTE: It is best to make sure the Kernel is in proper state.
 One way would be to re-start the Kernel prior to repeate runs.

+To see the output:
+1) Login to your Amazon account.
+2) Navigate to the S3 bucket the etl was writing to.
+3) Make sure you see expected output file. e.g. artists_table.parquet/